This thread was archived. Please ask a new question if you need help.

 Kill Application In Task Manager, does firefox.exe show in the Processes tab?
 See: Kill Application

-Causes and solutions for Firefox hanging at exit: Firefox hangs or is not responding - How to fix Firefox hangs at exit "Firefox is already running but is not responding" error message - How to fix it
+Causes and solutions for Firefox hanging at exit: Firefox hangs or is not responding - How to fix Firefox hangs at exit "Firefox is already running but is not responding" error - How to fix

-Safe Mode You may need to use Troubleshoot Firefox issues using Safe Mode (click on "Safe Mode" and read) to localize the problem.
+Safe Mode You may need to use Diagnose Firefox issues using Troubleshoot Mode (click on "Safe Mode" and read) to localize the problem.
 Firefox Safe Mode is a diagnostic mode that disables Extensions and some other features of Firefox.
 If you are using a theme, switch to the DEFAULT theme: Tools > Add-ons > Themes before starting Safe Mode.
 When entering Safe Mode, do not check any items on the entry window, just click "Continue in Safe Mode".
 Test to see if the problem you are experiencing is corrected.

 See: Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems Troubleshoot issues with plugins like Flash or Java to fix common Firefox problems Troubleshoot and diagnose Firefox problems